 Luckily, there are two ways to avoid camera shake when dealing with a zoom lens.

-- The method I most commonly use is to set your shutter speed the same or faster than your focal length.
+- The method I most commonly have used is to set your shutter speed the same or faster than your focal length.
 For example, if you are using a 300mm lens then your shutter should either be 1/300th of a second or faster to avoid blurry photos caused by camera shake.

 - Use a steady mono– or tripod if you are planning on using a long zoom lens like a telephoto or super-telephoto lens to help make sure you can keep the camera steady to snap a clear image.
+Some telephoto lenses even have a tripod mount built (like this Canon 70 – 200mm lens) into the lens to help balance the weight of the camera and lens.

 What Focal Length Lens do I Need?